Jack-Wong-dev/GroupProject/GroupProject/Docs/UseCaseModelv3.md

 		1. The user selects a list [Use Case 2].

-		2. The user selects "SEARCH" on the main screen.
+		2. The user selects the "Search Item" option from the floating action submenu

 		3. The system displays a screen containing a search bar and a list of items currently in the database.